 So, how exactly did we get from whey tonics prepared by ancient Greeks to the protein powders consumed today?
 It is believed that Eugen Sandow (x), known as the “Father of Bodybuilding,” used a variety of products to sculpt his physique.
 He went on to promote a product called Plasmon, which may have been some form of it.

 What is Whey Protein?

 Though we touched on this in the Introduction section above, whey protein is considered a mixture of proteins isolated from whey, the liquid material created as a byproduct of cheese production.
-Like all proteins, whey protein is made of building blocks called amino acids and bodybuilders consider whey protein a rich source of leucine, isoleucine and valine.
+Like all proteins, it is made of building blocks called amino acids and bodybuilders consider it a rich source of leucine, isoleucine and valine.
 These amino acids, as a whole, comprise the BCAAs (three-branched chain amino acids) vital to building muscle.

 What Are the Functions of Proteins?

 We often hear about proteins—mainly when discussing the elements of certain diets—but did you ever stop to think about what they actually do in the human body…what roles they play?
 Proteins perform a wide range of functions for cells, and as a class of “macromolecules,” they aid in metabolism by providing structural support while also acting as carriers, hormones or enzymes (x).

 Okay, so we can define proteins as large, complex molecules that play a myriad of critical roles in our bodies, accomplishing most of their work in cells and required for the structure, function and regulation of the body’s organs and tissues (x).